Alwaki/dense-forest-dataset/README.md

 # dense-forest-dataset
-This repository contains a dataset collected by UAV over dense boreal forest.
+This repository contains descriptions and links to a dataset collected by UAV over dense boreal forest.

 The files are available [HERE](https://huggingface.co/Alwaki/forest_dataset/tree/main).